Some writers aren’t famous for what they write about, but how their writing voices sing on the page.

-I spent a weekend in 2002 visiting my girlfriend and her family in Maryland.
+I spent a weekend visiting my girlfriend and her family in Maryland.
 We broke bread, attended a baseball game, and celebrated her college graduation.

 Her family and I clicked.
 They liked me, and I liked them.
 The problem was that she didn’t like me anymore, so we broke up on the way to the airport.